How to: Write Data to a Uniform Grid

 Configure the Calculator Component

-1. Drag and drop a Calculator component onto your canvas.
-Place your Calculator in column 1 of the Columns component, below the Data Table.
+1. Drag and drop a Calculator component in column one of the col1 Columns component, below the dtPeopleGrid Data Table component.

-2. In the Canvas Label Text and Property ID fields, enter calcGrid.
+2. In the Property ID and Canvas Label Text fields, enter calcGrid.

 dtPeopleGrid